applicvision/frontend-friends/docs/api/README.md

 html`<button onclick=${(event) => console.log('click', event)}>Click me!</button>`
 ```

 This might seem to go against all [recommendations](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Events#inline_event_handlers_%E2%80%94_dont_use_these), but under the hood the event handler is added with `addEventListener`, and no inline event handler attribute is added to the HTML.
-For [DeclarativeElement](#declarativeelement), the event handler is called with the component instance as `this`, so no need for manual binding.
+For [`DeclarativeElement`](#declarativeelement), the event handler is called with the component instance as `this`, so no need for manual binding.

 Dynamic parts can also be content.